aurer/vscode-jstl-snippets/README.md

 # VSCode JSTL Snippets

-Snippets for the JavaServer Pages Standard Tag Library
+Snippets for the JavaServer Pages Standard Tag Library.

 ## Usage

 Start typing one of JSTL tags or functions below and any matching snippets will be auto-suggested.
-Select the relevant one and hit the tab key tp expand the snippet.
+Select the relevant snippet and hit the tab key to expand it.

-## Supported snippets
+## Supported tags

 - c:choose
 - c:forEach